ozibopatricia/SQLTASK1/README.md

 # SQL-TASK1
 ## INTRODUCTION
-## I created a database in order to successfully complete my task on SQL
-## PROBLEM STATEMENT
+## CREATION OF DATABASE IN SQL
-### For this task , it is required that the database be named "STAFF".
+### For this task, it is required that the database be named "STAFF".
 ### Also, in the database, two different tables should be created, named STAFF_INFO and STAFF_SALARY

 ![](STAFFINFOANDSTAFFSALARYTABLE.PNG)